GrinonBarrett/Taksidos/Core Rules/2=Combat/2=Attacking.md

 When the lance would damage a foe's armor or the attack roll result is within 1 point of the exact number rquired to hit or inflict a critical hit while couched, there is a 60% chance the lance breaks.

 Sprinting and reactions do not count against your actions for this purpose.

+#### Attacks Against Attributes
+Very rarely, an effect will be stated as an attack against an attribute.
+In these instancces, the defense of the creature is not its tradtional innate/armored defense, but their attribute score.
+If an attack against an attibute is a d20 result of 20- it automatically succeeds.
+Because the type of attack deson't change, bonuses (or penalties) based on damage type or as a result of conditions (such as being Vulnerable) still apply.